FritsvanLieshout/kwetter-microservices/README.md

 ### Folders

-I tell you what each folder means.
+Here an overview what each folder means.

 1. development
     - In the first stage of this project, I have used this folder a lot of times to run all services in Docker Compose.